 Bone marrow is a soft, spongy tissue that is in the center of most bones.
-Several types of cancer, including multiple myeloma, leukemia, and lymphoma, can develop in the bone marrow.
+Several types of cancer can develop in the bone marrow, including multiple myeloma, leukemia, and lymphoma.

 - red blood cells, which carry oxygen and carbon dioxide throughout the body